Kobe Bryant’s untimely death brought to the forefront a great conversation about being a #girldad.

-Beyond his basketball legacy, Bryant will certainly be remembered for enthusiastically embracing his role as a girl dad.
+Beyond his basketball legacy, Bryant will live in memory for enthusiastically embracing his role as a #girldad.

 A healthy father-daughter relationship can give a daughter the self-confidence to deal with challenging issues.
-However, when fathers are not engaged, research shows that daughters often struggle with abandonment issues, lack of self-esteem, feelings of unworthiness and are especially vulnerable to predators.
+However, when fathers are not engaged, research shows that daughters struggle with abandonment issues, lack of self-esteem, feeling unworthy, and vulnerability to predators.

 Girls who grow up without a healthy father-daughter relationship are at greater risk for experiencing problems in school, abusing drugs and alcohol, and participating in risky sexual behavior.
 In fact, adolescent girls without fathers are twice as likely to be involved in early sexual activity.

 While some dads are quick to embrace having a daughter, others struggle with the father-daughter relationship.